-Machines operated may include; Lathes, mills, drills, saws, automatic welders, benders punches, shears, flame cuts, hi-definition & plasma, laser , heat treat, shot blast, etc. As a cross-functional team member of this division he or she may also assemble components and perform other duties as assigned.
+Lathes, mills, drills, saws, automatic welders, benders punches, shears, flame cuts, hi-definition & plasma, laser , heat treat, shot blast, etc. As a cross-functional team member of this division he or she may also assemble components and perform other duties as assigned.

-- Learn to read information from blueprints.
+- May read information from blueprints.

-wrenches, impact wrenches, screwdrivers, hammers, etc.).
+impact wrenches, screwdrivers, hammers, etc.).

-rules, squares, etc.), and detect and correct defects.
+squares, etc.), and detect and correct defects.

-- Learn to use a computer to:
+- May use a computer to:

-- Check the location, inventory, and routing of parts.
+-Check the location, inventory, and routing of parts.

-- Maintain production records.
+-Maintain production records.

-- Meet or exceed typical production, quality, attendance, and safety expectations and work independently much of the time with limited supervision
+- Meet or exceed typical production, quality, attendance, and safety expectations and work independently much of the time with limited supervision.

 - Through behavior and communication, maintain positive relationships with customers, supervisors, and co-workers.